 The venue was about the size of a high-school stadium.
 (The Pirates are in a lower-level division.)
 Fans from both teams mingled in front of food trucks selling pasties and beer.
 The players warmed up on the field (the pitch, as they say).
 A kilt-wearing drum corps marched into the stadium.
 The announcer promoted a fundraiser for a local charity.
 The stands were full.

 The open-field running with multiple lateral passes is exciting.
-The line-out plays are interesting, something like a basketball jump-ball, except that teams can lift players to tip the ball.
+The line-out plays are interesting, something like a jump ball in a basketball game, except that teams can lift players to tip the ball.
 I don’t understand the constant on-the-fly punting of the ball back and forth.
-In the U.S. you never give up the ball by choice.
+In the United States you never give up the ball by choice.

 Sadly, the hometown team was routed 40–10.
 The stands emptied.
 The restaurants and pubs filled.

-The streets of Penzance were swarming with pirates!
+And the streets of Penzance swarmed with pirates!